Opening Minds through Art (OMA)

 • Accomplishment

 This model is at the core of OMA’s brilliant methodology that harnesses strengths and centers the individual, not the illness.
-We witness the effectiveness of this philosophy in the lives of all program participants, regardless of their cognitive abilities.
+We witness the effectiveness of this philosophy in the lives of all program participants, regardless of their cognitive or physical abilities.

 Peer Connection